Yandex Cloud

 • resource_id: Resource ID.

-You can replace cname with any other parameter to get the information you need.
-For more information about the yandex_cdn_resource data source parameters, see the relevant provider documentation.
+You can replace provider_cname with any other parameter to get the information you need.
+For more information about the yandex_cdn_resource data source properties, see this Terraform provider article.

 terraform validate